 Each of the four online modules includes three presentations (from 20 to 45 minutes) that equal about 10 hours and are designed for self-study.
-They also include bonus (optional) Zoom sessions for interactive communication and reflection.
 This course features exclusive interviews with Bloomington luminaries as well as Stephen Wadsworth (librettist and close friend) and members of the Bernstein family: Alexander Bernstein and Jamie Bernstein.
 Additional bonus videos, interviews, and resources are provided throughout the course.

 Taught by an expert in music and social impact, Constance Cook Glen, the course is suitable for anyone with an interest in Leonard Bernstein, 20th-century music for Broadway & the concert hall, the arts & social change, and the arts & politics.

 Special introductory price is $50.
 The course is open now.